 The observance of the Holy Week in the predominantly Catholic Philippine has become an opportunity for Filipinos to showcase their artistry and business acumen.

 Days before Palm Sunday, men, women, and children usually travel from the provinces for a once-a-year business opportunity.

 From the overloaded trucks, they bring out on the pavement, where they settle to work during the weekend, baskets and sacks filled with coconut palm fronds.

 With hands moving swiftly, the fronds are clipped, twisted, formed into birds, flowers, hearts, lightning, swords, balls, birds, shrimps, and crosses.

 The lowly coconut palms are turned into “something worthy for the Lord” called “palaspas.”

-This year, Arlene Rizaldo woke up at three o’clock in the morning to travel to Baguio City from the town of Agoo in the nearby province of La Union.
+In 2022, Arlene Rizaldo woke up at three o’clock in the morning to travel to Baguio City from the town of Agoo in the nearby province of La Union.

 The 47-year-old vendor used to bring home about US$175 from the annual two-day ritual.
 Her income was cut to half in the past two Palm Sundays after borders closed to prevent the spread of COVID-19.